What is special with RonDB#

 then the transaction will be started at the node where the record with primary key column pk equal to 1 is stored.
 This can be found by using the hash on the primary key (or distribution key if only a part of the primary key is used to distribute the records).

-In TPC-C for example it is a good idea to use warehouse id as the distribution key for all tables.
-This means that any query that accesses only one warehouse only need to be routed to one partition.
+In TPC-C for example it is a good idea to use warehouse ID as the distribution key for all tables.
+This means that any query that accesses only one warehouse only needs to be routed to one partition.
 Thus there is no negative scaling effect.

 In RonDB we have added a new thread type called query threads.
 This makes it possible to read a partition from multiple threads concurrently.
 This makes it possible to increase scalability without having to create more partitions.
 In RonDB a table gets 6 partitions per table per node group by default.

-By using these schemes in an efficient manner it is possible to develop scalable applications that can do many millions of complex transactions per second.
-A good example of an application that have been successful in this is HopsFS.
-They have developed the meta data layer of Hadoop HDFS using RonDB.
+By efficiently using these schemes it is possible to develop scalable applications that can do many millions of complex transactions per second.
+A good example of an application that has been successful in this is HopsFS.
+They have developed the metadata layer of Hadoop HDFS using RonDB.

 A presentation of these results in a research paper at the 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing won the IEEE Scale Challenge Award in 2017.